Overview

 Acceptance to the program is competitive and a limited number of students are selected each year.

-- a continuous 7–8-week internship or research placement in an international setting,
+• a continuous 7–8-week internship or research placement in an international setting

-- and a 1-credit post-engagement course in the first 7 weeks of the Fall 2024 semester (ALS/GDEV 3105).
+• and a 7-week, 1 credit post-engagement course in the first half of the Fall 2025 semester (ALS/GDEV 3105)

 Information Session: